 Physicians Licensing Across States

 Though virtual healthcare options can allow providers to deliver service to patients beyond their immediate area, physicians licensing can be another hurdle to face as regulations vary from state to state.
 When it comes to telehealth, generally, the patient and physician must be in the same state at the time of treatment.
-In consideration of COVID-19, states are making temporary shifts to their policies on the matter to help make the delivery and receiving of virtual care more accessible.
+In consideration of the pandemic, states are making temporary shifts to their policies on the matter to help make the delivery and receiving of virtual care more accessible.

-COVID-19 has sparked lasting shifts across the industry.
+The COVID-19 pandemic has sparked lasting shifts across the industry.
 As barriers are lifted, virtual care cements its place in modern healthcare.
 In today’s digital world, providers should consider long-term strategies that are prepared to effectively address such barriers and those that are sure to arise as the landscape evolves.